co-libri-org/BibHelioTech/README.md

 Mainly runs flask in debug mode (skipping gunicorn), and linking host files to container for live update.

+#### FLASK_ENV
+This environment variable is deprecated.
+We wont use it.
+The FLASK_DEBUG var can be set through cli option:

+    BHT_ENV=development flask --debug --app bht_web run

+But we could also want to run the application in development or testing mode.
+For that, you can trigger the create_app() passing it the BHT_ENV variable:

+    BHT_ENV=development flask --debug --app bht_web run

+BHT_ENV can take 3 possible values:

+- 'production' (default)
+- 'development'
+- 'testing'

 ### Running files treatement under ./DATA/

 This will compute all `*pdf` papers in `./DATA/` directory